klaudia121/stunning-future/README.md

 - stress perception (PSQ)
 - socio-emotional support (F-SozU K-22)

-The datasets used in this project are located in the `data/` folder, and can be also downloaded directly from the forementioned LEMON dataset.
+The datasets used in this project are located in the `data/` folder, and can also be downloaded directly from the forementioned LEMON dataset.
-Other datasets from LEMON can also be used with this code after ensuring datatypes are suitable and some modifications in MAIN_CODE.py file
+Other datasets from LEMON can also be used with this code after ensuring datatypes are suitable and some modifications in MAIN_CODE.py file.

 # How to use the code